altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 "He’s the only one that calls himself a professor.
 Probably the only one of the Awakened that actually likes to teach...
 He’s...
-eccentric is too light a word, and crazy... also too light a word, just in a different context.
+Eccentric is too light a word, and crazy...
+Also too light a word, just in a different context.
-He’s died so many times I’m sure by now he’s a caricature of himself" *martha tilted her head, *
+He’s died so many times I’m sure by now he’s a caricature of himself" *Martha tilted her head, *
-"he...
+"He...
-probably isn’t even really human at this point anymore. he’s something like an idea made manifest. or he’s now just the part of himself that lives in other’s brains."
+Probably isn’t even really human at this point anymore.
+He’s something like an idea made manifest.
+Or he’s now just the part of himself that lives in other’s brains."
 *Felix said, eating another bite, *
-"he basically thinks he’ll find immortality that way. by essentially being a story"
+"He basically thinks he’ll find immortality that way.
+By essentially being a story"
 "A story?"
 "Of himself, told by his students."
 *Felix said with a mouthful.*